 Depending on what the eye drops are for, your dog may still be able to donate.
 Please call 01509 232 222 or email email@example.com to let us know what eye drops your dog is on and how long they have been taking them so we can check if they will be able to donate.

 It is important that your dog is fit and healthy when they come to donate.
 If your dog has been sick or had diarrhoea on the day of donation, we ask that you cancel their appointment.
-Please call us on 01509 232 222 or, if it is outside office hours or your appointment is at the weekend, please call or text the mobile number we provide in your reminder text.
+Please do this via our app, call us on 01509 232 222 or, if it is outside office hours or your appointment is at the weekend, please call or text the mobile number we provided.

 If your dog is not taking any medication and would be comfortable lying on their side on the table then they can continue donating.
 We monitor the welfare of your dog very closely and if they show any signs of discomfort during the appointment, we will discuss retirement with you.
 If your dog is taking medication for arthritis then they are unfortunately unable to donate.